 The following items are banned:

-Roller skates, roller blades, skateboards, scooters, go carts, ‘hover boards’ and other similar wheeled items are permitted but must not be worn or used within the event space.
+Roller skates, roller blades, skateboards, scooters, go carts, ‘hover boards’ and other similar wheeled items are not permitted to be worn or brought into the event space.
 Wheelchairs and mobility scooters are permitted.

 Anyone found to be bringing a prohibited item into UK PonyCon will be asked to leave immediately.
 At the discretion of the chairperson, they may be permitted to return to the event after having disposed of the prohibited item.
 Where there is a risk to public safety, UK PonyCon will also report the incident to the police.